-Of critical importance in this analysis is the fact that the marginal cost of production (MC) should equal the price (P) that consumers pay (P = MC).
+Of critical importance in this analysis is the fact that the marginal cost of production should equal the price that consumers pay (P = MC).
 When P = MC, consumers are correctly informed as to the value of society's resources that are allocated to produce the incremental unit of output that they are demanding (or considering demanding).
 If society's resources are to be put to their most highly valued uses, prices should reflect the true costs of production.
-In this way, consumers, who make purchasing decisions based on the relative values that they assign to alternative uses of their own resources (income and wealth), will make consumption decisions that allocate society's resources to their most highly valued use.
+In this way, consumers, who make purchasing decisions based on the relative values that they assign to alternative uses of their own resources (income and wealth), will necessarily make consumption decisions that most efficiently allocate society's resources (i.e., put them to uses that maximize their net value).
 If a good is priced below its marginal cost (under-priced), then some quantity of the good will have been produced at a cost that exceeds its value to society, and the resources that were given to its production could have been allocated to better (more highly valued) uses elsewhere.
 The converse is true of over-priced goods.